liujinsui4a90f/Barrier-Option-Simulation-Project/README.md

 - For more accurate results with continuous barrier monitoring, use smaller time steps (larger N)
 - The 3/2 model provides more realistic volatility dynamics compared to constant volatility models
 - Confidence intervals assume normal distribution of the estimator (valid for large M)

-## License

-This project is for learning and research purposes only.

-## Contributing

-Issues and improvement suggestions are welcome.